cbied/home-cooked/README.md

 03/29/2024 - bugLocationFinderinDrawers - Done

 fix location finder now updating when used in other locations, fixed host list not updating when location finder is used in drawer

+04/06/2024 - updateMarkersBasedOnLocation - Done

+markers get updated based on where the user click and drags the map.
+The markers are shown based on the radius of the regionCircle.
+Also fixed a bug, when the user accepts to share location, the autofil address bar gets updated accordingly
+\*\* There is a know bug that still needs to be fixed, when the user clicks and drags the map.
+Some of the markers do now show up as they are supposed to.
+I think what is happening, is that the markers and getting duplicated and only a few show up